Community theatre: Australia and New Zealand

-Churches and community theatre
+Churches

-Ecclesiastical communities often encourage theatrical productions, be the for youth or adults.
+Ecclesiastical communities often encourage theatrical productions, be they for youth or adults.
 The Christmas Play is a tenet of modern church theatre.
 In addition to performing in the church itself, many parishes have halls for performances.
-In the nineteenth century, Christians in European and North American often performed plays in chruch halls or other rented spaces, often using the proceeds from donations and tickets for charity.
+In the nineteenth century, Christians in European and North American often performed plays in church halls or other rented spaces, often using the proceeds from donations and tickets for charity.

+Some community theatre communities incorporate religious themes into their theatrical productions, producing original works based on biblical narratives or moral teachings instead of the direct incorporation within services.
+For example, in southern California, a judeo-christian community theater, Lifehouse Theater Productions, specializes in producing and distributing faith-based theatrical productions internationally.

-Communism and proletarian community theatre
+Communism

-Soviet initiatives like the Petrograd Politprosvet and Central Agitational Studio performed improvisational theater in the 1920s as a pedagogical project to tell stories about Marxist values and anti-capitalist englightenment.
+Soviet initiatives like the Petrograd Politprosvet and Central Agitational Studio performed improvisational theatre in the 1920s as a pedagogical project to tell stories about Marxist values and anticapitalist enlightenment.
 In 1923, the Twelfth Communist Party Congress voted to support their work for the improvement of proletarian life.
-The performers rejected traditional forms of theater and called themselves activists instead.
+The performers rejected traditional forms of theatre and called themselves activists instead.